aws-samples/aws-serverless-workshops/MultiRegion/README.md

 You will also need to either purchase a domain, or repurpose an existing unused domain you already own.
 You will need to delegate DNS to Route53 if the domain is not already acquired through AWS.
-You will also need access to the email account associated with the domain name registration.
+You may also need access to the email account associated with the domain name registration.

 ### Facebook Developer Account and App ID